Cold Chain Package Testing

 Common carriers like FedEx and UPS have invested heavily in the equipment and infrastructure necessary to transport temperature-sensitive products worldwide.
 Even with all this infrastructure, successful delivery starts with the package.
 Whether the product is a pallet load of cut flowers or a single shipper containing vaccines the manufacturer needs to test the packaging.
 Cold Chain testing allows manufacturers to qualify their cold chain package systems to meet their requirements.
 Westpak has the tools and expertise needed for a thorough assessment of the thermal and physical characteristics of all cold chain packaging and components.

 Frequently Asked Questions

 Get answers to our most frequently asked questions.

 What's involved with cold chain package testing?

-In most cases, a Cold Chain package is a passive system requiring an insulated material and refrigerant in the form of a gel "brick" or dry ice.
-The person conducting the test must consider several variables before performing a test on a passive Cold Chain package system: one of the most critical is the thermal mass of the product.
-Thermal mass is defined as the ability of a material to absorb, store and release heat.
-For example, there is a big difference in the thermal mass of containers of ice cream and medicine vials.
+In general, a Cold Chain package is a passive system requiring an insulated material and refrigerant in the form of a gel “brick” or dry ice.
+Several variables need to be considered in a passive system prior to conducting a Cold Chain package test.
+One of the most important variables is the thermal mass of the product.
+Thermal mass is defined as the ability of a product to store heat and is calculated by multiplying the heat capacity by the density of the material.
+Of course, we do not need the actual thermal mass, but it does answer the question about “how much?” are we are going to ship.
+There is a big difference in thermal mass if we are shipping ice cream or vials of medicine.
 The most significant components of a Cold Chain package are primarily the shipper, typically a premade insulation layer providing thermal resistance, and the refrigerant, usually gel packs of water or saline, or dry ice.
 Therefore, defining the requirements before conducting any cold chain testing is essential.
 The following is a list of other variables to be considered.